 Read More: How To Apply For CLAT 2024

 One Week Before the Exam

-It is expected of you to be prepared by this time, as this is when you will be planning your approach.
+You are expected to be prepared by this time, as this is when you will be planning your approach.

-- Analyze the errors you made in your practice exams, analyze the areas where you are weak, and take a fast look at all of them.
+- Analyze the errors you made in your practice exams, analyze the areas where you are weak, and take a fast look at them.

 - Determine how much time you will dedicate to each phase.
 I’d want 30 minutes for English, 30 minutes for Logical Reasoning, 40 minutes for Legal Aptitude, 10 minutes for General Knowledge, and 10 minutes for Mathematics.